Wilmington, Ohio: Arts and culture

-Wilmington is situated within one hour driving distance to Dayton, Cincinnati, and Columbus.
-In the mid 1990s, the annual Banana Split Festival was started to commemorate the town's alleged creation of the famous treat in Wilmington in 1907.
-In addition, each year the city hosts the Clinton County Corn Festival, which pays homage to the agricultural tradition of the county.
+Wilmington is within a one-hour driving distance to Dayton, Cincinnati, and Columbus.
+In the mid-1990s, the annual Banana Split Festival was started to commemorate the town's alleged creation of the famous treat in Wilmington in 1907.
+In addition each year, the city hosts the Clinton County Corn Festival, which pays homage to the agricultural tradition of the county.
 In 2007, a new festival, the Hometown Holidazzle, was started, taking place in the late fall.
 Aside from the annual events, Wilmington played host to a festival each year that a new Harry Potter book was released.
-Thousands would gather in downtown Wilmington at the Books 'N' More bookstore and surrounding businesses to celebrate each release.
+Thousands gathered in downtown Wilmington at the Books 'N' More bookstore and surrounding businesses to celebrate each release.

 Located in the downtown business district is the historic Murphy Theatre, which can be seen in the film Lost In Yonkers, part of which was filmed in the city in the early 1990s.
 It is also the setting of Michael Moore's 2016 documentary film, Michael Moore in TrumpLand.

-The Murphy Theater stages productions throughout the year from various acts and ensembles as well as staging musicals and plays from neighboring school districts in the county.
+The Murphy Theater stages productions throughout the year from various acts and ensembles, as well as staging musicals and plays from neighboring school districts in the county.
 More recently, the Murphy is home to free screenings of classic movies, sponsored by a community group.
-The Murphy Theatre saw the marriage of actor John Ritter and wife Amy Yasbeck on September 18, 1999, with the marquee simply stating "Congratulations John and Amy."
-Nearby in downtown Wilmington is the historic General Denver Hotel, which is named in honor of General James W. Denver, founder of the city of Denver, Colorado.
-General James Denver is also buried in Wilmington.
+The Murphy Theatre hosted the marriage of actor John Ritter and wife Amy Yasbeck on September 18, 1999, with the marquee simply stating, "Congratulations John and Amy".
+Nearby in downtown Wilmington is the historic General Denver Hotel, which is named in honor of General James W. Denver, who is buried in Wilmington and was founder of the city of Denver, Colorado.